-(CNN) -- Police have recovered two of the four Impressionist paintings stolen earlier this month in a daring museum heist, police in Zurich, Switzerland said Tuesday.
+(CNN) -- Police in Switzerland have recovered artworks stolen earlier this month in a daring heist at a Zurich museum, Geneva police said Tuesday.

-Three masked men stole the four paintings in what police called a "spectacular" heist Feb.
-11 at the E.G. Buhrle Collection -- among the finest collections of Impressionist and post-Impressionist art in the world.
+Police said three masked men stole the paintings in a "spectacular" heist February 11 at the E.G Buhrle Collection -- among the finest collections of Impressionist and post-Impressionist art in the world.

 One of the men threatened personnel at the museum's front door with a pistol and forced them to the ground, police said, while the other two men went into an exhibition room and stole four oil paintings by Paul Cezanne, Edgar Degas, Claude Monet and Vincent van Gogh.

-Afterward, the three men loaded the paintings into a white car parked in front of the museum and then drove off, police said.
+Afterward, the three men loaded the paintings -- Monet's "Poppies near Vetheuil," Degas' "Count Lepic and his Daughters," van Gogh's "Blossoming Chestnut Branches" and Cezanne's "Boy in a Red Vest" -- into a white car parked in front of the museum and then drove off, police said.

-A reward of $91,000 (100,00 Swiss francs) has been posted for information leading to the return of the paintings, police said.
+A reward of $91,000 (100,00 Swiss francs) was posted for information leading to the return of the paintings, police said.

-The Zurich heist followed the recent theft in Switzerland of two paintings by Pablo Picasso, said Bjoern Quellenberg, a spokesman for the Kunsthaus, another major art museum in Zurich.
+The Swiss art heist followed the recent theft in Switzerland of two paintings by Pablo Picasso, said Bjoern Quellenberg, a spokesman for the Kunsthaus, a major art museum in Zurich.